JasonConger/Splunk-PTS-2019/Dashboard Workshop/Lesson 2/README.md

 ```

 ## Test

-If you have not already saved the form, save it now.
+* If you have not already saved the form, save it now

-* IP Address = 54.69.58.243 > Submit

-You should see data in the table and the map.
+* You should see data in the table and the map

-* IP Address = 127.0.0.1 > Sumbit
+* Change the IP Address to 127.0.0.1 and click Sumbit

-You should see data in the table, but not the map.
+* You should see data in the table, but not the map

 ## Conditionally show the map
 Showing an empty map may be confusing, so we will hide if if we cannot map it.